 14) Entrants may submit up to 1 feature and 1 short or 2 shorts.

-15) The preferred method of film submission for 2017 is via online screener.
+15) The preferred method of film submission is via online screener.
 Dropbox files, Vimeo links, YouTube links, etc. are all acceptable.

 16) If selected, submitted films must be made available via a digital file.
 Downloadable links or file transfers are acceptable.
 Hi-Res files are preferred.